 "I knew I made the right decision to transfer to Seton Hall when the faculty encouraged excellence beyond the classroom.
 From events on campus to workshops at other universities, the program has always encouraged me to be a leader who learns new ways to engage and work with diverse populations."Sierra Spriggs, Social Work major

 Our program combines a liberal arts base with a foundation in social work’s values and ethics.
 You’ll learn about social justice, poverty and oppression, and how to lead in the human and social services — and we’re always looking to enhance our curriculum through student feedback.
 After learning theory and research methodology, you’ll put your knowledge into practice through fieldwork.
 Our internships are guided learning experiences and include assignments in child welfare agencies, community action programs, criminal justice and corrections programs, healthcare facilities and many other settings.
+The BSW Program does not grant social work course credit for life experience or previous work experience.

 Our social work faculty members have vast experience both as academics and as practitioners in the field.
 In addition to frequent conference presentations and article publications in the most prestigious journals in the field, the faculty have decades of teaching experience with universities and government associations, including the Department of Children and Families and the New Jersey Coalition for Battered Women.
 Faculty members are also experienced professionals in the fields of psychotherapy, addiction counseling and child welfare.